The Basics of Branding. Understanding Branding from Logo to Positioning

 Constancy

-If a company wants to maintain a well-established brand, it needs to deliver the same quality standard to each customer.
+To maintain a well-established brand, a company must deliver the same quality standard to each customer.

 For Volvo to become the epitome of vehicle safety, it wouldn’t have been enough to have produced the safest cars once.
 This is the one brand principle Volvo has stayed with for decades, advancing its safety features as technology evolved.